odoo/owl/doc/readme.md

 npm install @odoo/owl
 ```

-Or use it directly from a CDN with no build step — see the [App](reference/app.md) page for details.
+Or use it directly from a CDN with no build step — see the [App and Roots](reference/app.md) page for details.